 Director, Cabrini Monash University Department of Nursing Research

 Phil’s interest in infection control and prevention started in the 1980’s when he worked on the infectious diseases ward at Alfred Hospital Melbourne.
 Since that time, he has worked as an Infection Control Consultant at Alfred Health, Melbourne Health and Southern Health.
 In 2001 he completed a Masters in Clinical Epidemiology in 2001 and in 2002 and was appointed inaugural Operations Director for the newly formed VICNISS Coordinating Centre.
 From 2008 to 2013 Phil was the National Project Manager of Hand Hygiene Australia, which successfully implemented the National Hand Hygiene Initiative across Australia.

 In 2016 he completed a PhD at Queensland University of Technology Centre for Research Excellence on Reducing Healthcare Associated Infections on Evidence Based Recommendations for National Healthcare Associated Infection Surveillance.

-Phil is a Board Member of the Australasian College for Infection Prevention and Control and Chair of its Research Committee.
-He is also a member of the Australian Commission for Safety and Quality in Health Care HAI Advisory Committee and on the National Health and Medical Research Council Infection Control Guidelines Advisory Committee.
+Phil is a Board Member and President Elect of the Australasian College for Infection Prevention and Control and Chair of its Research Committee.
+He is a former member of the Australian Commission for Safety and Quality in Health Care HAI Advisory Committee and on the National Health and Medical Research Council Infection Control Guidelines Advisory Committee.

 Phil has presented at both national and international conferences and published over 50 peer reviewed articles.